Tuesday, February 3, 2026

 RBA: BRAMBLING in Smithers - Dec 27-28th

 At 9:15 am on December 27-2025, Mel and Evi Coulson, Dennis and Cindy Verbeek found a Brambling coming to a feeder on Broadway Ave in Smithers.
-This could be the same bird first seen in Telkwa as that bird was not relocated there yesterday.
+This appears to be a different bird than the bird found in nearby Telkwa.

 The bird continues on Dec 28th at Ken White's home at 3959 Broadway Ave.